kencormack/pistar-lastqso/README.md

       lines each time the screen is re-sized, rendering useless any limit-check performed at startup.

-      As a point of reference, "--t 10 -nobig" will maximize the size of the history, while still allowing full details for the QSO in progress (without large fonts), on a typical 80x24 display.
+      As a point of reference, "-t 9 --n" will maximize the size of the history, while still allowing full details for the QSO in progress (without large fonts), on a typical 80x24 display.
       Larger screens will support other combinations.
 Feel free to experiment - YMMV.